 We love our televisions.
 We turn it on when we wake up and switch it on when we come home.
 We leave it on as background noise when we are cooking, cleaning, working, or doing other things.
 We even leave the TV on for our pets when we leave the house.
+But this is why you shouldn’t watch TV in bed.

 Since today’s common activities include things like “Netflix and chill” and “binge-watching” nights, people admit to knowing more about their favorite characters than their own friends.
 A study by LG Electronics USA determined that “Americans have redefined their relationships with television, seeing their TV less as an entertainment device and more as a companion.”